zsoltherpai/feather/README.md

 }
 ```
 ######Field injection######
 Feather supports Constructor injection only when it injects/assembles the dependencies.
-It also support injecting to fields when triggered on a target object (non-transitive) - eg to facilitate testing.
+It also does inject field when explicitly triggered on a target object - eg to facilitate testing.
 An example with a junit test:
 ```java
 public class AUnitTest {
     @Inject